 Your Personal Allowance goes down by £1 for every £2 that your income is above £100,000.
 This means your personal allowance could reduce to zero if your income is above a certain level.

-- You earn £122,000 or over
+- You earn £125,000 or over

-No personal allowance available.
+In this case no personal allowance is available.

-What counts as income for the personal allowance?
+What counts as income for the Personal Allowance?

 Income refers to not only earnings from employment, but also rent income, any dividends from shares you may own, your pension income and any interest you earn on savings (before the tax is taken off).
 But it's worth bearing in mind that from 6 April 2016 the Government introduced a Personal Savings Allowance and a Dividend Allowance.

 Where can I find out more?